Want some traditional baby names? These baby names are inspired by Indian festivals

 - Khadija — It is an Arabic name which means trustworthy and respected.
 It is also the name of Muhammed first wife

 - Ghazala — Deer, or like a deer

 - Kanwal — Lotus

 This festival is celebrated in most regions of India in honour of Ganesh, the elephant God.
 He is supposed to have been created by his mother Parvathi from her sweat and was given the head of an elephant.
-The 10-day festival involves the putting up of pandals for the deity and different offerings are made to the God.
-It is celebrated in a grand scale in the state of Maharashtra.
+The 10-day festival involves the putting up of pandals for the deity and different offerings are made to God.
+It is celebrated on a grand scale in the state of Maharashtra.

 Names for baby boys born on Ganesh Chaturthi